How to introduce continuous performance management How do I transition to

 FREE eBook Continuous Performance Management - and how to get started!

-Question #6: how can HR help line managers to get better at performance review?
+Question #6: How can HR help line managers to get better at performance review?

 Effective performance review is more than getting your managers and their team members together more often.
 The time spent should be 'quality time' at which goals are discussed, coaching to overcome hurdles provided and plans put into place.